winitzki/scall/tutorial/programming_dhall.md

 ## Overview of Dhall

-This book is written using the [Dhall standard 23.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v23.0.0) and Dhall version `1.42.2`.
+This book corresponds to the [Dhall standard 23.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v23.0.0) and Dhall version `1.42.2`.

-Dhall is a purely functional language with very few features.
+Dhall is a small, purely functional language.
 It will be easy to learn Dhall for readers already familiar with functional programming.

 The syntax of Dhall is similar to that of Haskell.